thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     Options:
-      --tags TAGS                     comma separated list of tags to export --export-ids GUIDS              comma separated list of guids to export --export-associated / --no-export-associated
+      --tags TAGS                     comma separated list of tags to export --export-ids GUIDS              comma separated list of GUIDs to export --export-associated / --no-export-associated
                                       if specified, also export related content
                                       [default: no-export-associated]